-<xs:element name="FunctionList" type="fd:FunctionListType" substitutionGroup="pin:SpecificDescriptor"/> source description This element represent a single function exposed by a plug-in.
+source <xs:element name="FunctionList" type="fd:FunctionListType" substitutionGroup="pin:SpecificDescriptor"/> description This element is the root element for the description of all function exposed by a content processing plug-in.
+It is a substitution of the abstract element SpecificDescriptor described in the section 29 element Function type fd:FunctionType children Name Version fd:FunctionDescription prm:ParameterList fd:Result used by complexType FunctionListType description This element represent a single function exposed by a plug-in.
 A function is characterized by a Name, which is used in AXMEDIS Project the script to call the function, and a version.
-The Name element is of type ID while the Version element is a string element FunctionDescription element Range type fd:RangeType children From To source <xs:element name="Range" type="fd:RangeType" substitutionGroup="prm:Constraint"/>
+The Name element is of type ID while the Version element is a string element FunctionDescription description This element can contain any string and represents the description of the function (e.g. the help for the function).

+element Range

+type fd:RangeType

+children From To

+source <xs:element name="Range" type="fd:RangeType" substitutionGroup="prm:Constraint"/> description This element represent an interval constraint of a parameter.
+It is composed by two values:

-Name Version fd:FunctionDescription prm:ParameterList fd:Result children complexType FunctionListType used by both extreme limits can be included or excluded.
+- From is the start point of the range - To is the end point of the range both extreme limits can be included or excluded.
 In fact, those elements have the included attribute which can be true or false.
 This element is a substitution group of the Constrain element which is explained in the section 31.